Everyone loves French croissants, but how much do you know about them?

 In April, pastry makers from Quebec, Ontario and France take part in the annual Fête du croissant- Montreal’s Croissant Festival.
 Bakers must make their croissants au beurre on-site and fresh that day, which they sell to the public for an incredibly affordable price.
 I love this festival.

-How many carbs are in a croissant + nutrition facts
+37) French Croissant nutrition facts: How many carbs are in a croissant

 By the gram, that means that there are roughly 400 calories and 46 carbs per 100 grams in croissants.

 Croissant prices vary in France.
-I’ve seen some high-end places sell them for 2 plus euros but on average, a croissant in France costs around 1.08 euros.
+I’ve seen some high-end places sell them for 2 plus euros, but a croissant in France costs around 1.08 euros on average.

 Contrary to popular belief, French people don’t always shop at an open-air farmers market or buy their bread and pastries from boulangeries.
 It’s a matter of price and convenience.